phanrahan/magmathon/README.md

 % make upload
 iceprog counter.bin
 ```
-The LED on the icestick should blink once per second.
+The LED on the icestick should blink approximately 3 times per second.

 Congratulations, everything is installed correctly and working!